PSY6983-2021/picard_project/README.md

 * primary motor area activity: the signal was extracted using [this mask](https://github.com/PSY6983-2021/picard_project/blob/main/masks/mask_BA4.nii).
 * whole-brain activity excluding the primary motor area: the signal was extracted using [this mask](https://github.com/PSY6983-2021/picard_project/blob/main/masks/mask_excluding_BA4.nii).

-The models were first trained on the first dataset using a 5-fold cross-validation procedure (Table 1) and tested on the second dataset (Table 2).
+The models were first trained on the first dataset (n = 533 observations) using a 5-fold cross-validation procedure (Table 1) and tested on the second dataset (n = 264 observations; Table 2).

 *Table 1: Performance metrics (R<sup>2</sup>) of the regression models averaged across the 5 folds for the train/validation sets*
 | Algorithm | Whole-brain | Primary motor area (M1) | Whole-brain excluding M1 |